jaissumi1402/jaissumi1402/README.md

-- 🔭 I am a web developer.
+- 🔭 I am SDE at Flipkart.
-- 🌱 I’m currently learning all about full stack development and data structure.
-- 💬 Ask me about node.js development.
 - 😄 Open to contribute in your projects.